Share this post on:

 The five broad personality traits are Extraversion, Agreeableness, Openness, Conscientiousness, and Neuroticism.

-To remember The Big Five traits, you might find using the acronym OCEAN (Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism) helpful.
-Or CANOE (for Conscientiousness, Agreeableness, Neuroticism, Openness, and Extraversion).
+To remember the Big Five traits, you might find the acronym OCEAN (Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism) helpful.
+Or you could use CANOE (for Conscientiousness, Agreeableness, Neuroticism, Openness, and Extraversion).

 The Big Five Personality Traits